 - With too-high intakes of Vitamin D, certain side effects are known:

 - High blood levels of calcium may also lead to confusion and irregular heart rhythms

 Helps in strong bone formation, Vitamin D helps in Calcium absorption and utilization.
 Your body can only absorb about 500-600 mg at one time.
 The recommended calcium intake for adults is 1,000 to 1,300 milligrams daily

 Folic Acid is a water-soluble B vitamin. decreases joint sensitivity and increases your mobility range.
 Humans need to absorb approximately 50-100mcg of folate per day in order to replenish the daily degradation and loss through urine and bile.
 A typical daily dose is 400 micrograms.
 Unit doses of one milligram or greater require a prescription.

 Magnesium- important for bone and joint health and reduce some of the side effects of high levels of calcium supplementation.
 400 mg per day for men and 300 mg per day for women.
 These are the minimum US RDA requirements.

 Glucosamine (glucosamine sulfate and N-Acetyl D-Glucosamine) and Chondroitin

-MSM(methylsulfonylmethane) Helps to relieve pain by helping to promote healthy tissues and cells.
-MSM is added in supplements containing SaME and Glucosamine and Chondroitin supplements for pain relief.
+MSM(methylsulfonylmethane) helps to relieve pain by helping to promote healthy tissues and cells.
+MSM is added to supplements containing SaME and Glucosamine and Chondroitin supplements for pain relief.
 Recommended dosages for pain relief are from 2000mg daily to 5000mg daily.